justSammy1604/PROJECT-WORK/README.md

 - Flowcharts and diagrams are ready.
 Since we not using a DB, no ER diagrams and all.
 Another addition of the flowchart is there below.
 Check for any additions or issues in them.
 #### NEXT WEEK
 - Have to explain project idea in detail, will do this with Merwyn sir.
 Do the same for the next review.
 Everyone explains their part properly.
--  Explain each concept properly and clearly to sir and at the review.
+-  Explain each concept clearly to sir and at the review.

 `If there is anything else to be added, add it here.`